mariusfrinken/slogviz/README.rst

 Introduction
 -------------------------
+SLogVIZ is designed to be a helpful tool for forensic investigations, by producing visualizations of log files.

 File Formats
 #########################
-At the current state, SLogVIZ is able to parse syslog file , Windows Event Log (evtx) files and SQLite files created by Firefox and Chrome.
+At the current state, SLogVIZ is able to parse syslog files , Windows Event Log (evtx) files and SQLite files created by Firefox and Chrome.
 Due to different timestamps definitions, SLogVIZ may not be able to read all entries of evtx files, when using Windows.
 In this case a warning is sent to the user.

 In order to parse any file, the filename and extension needs to be as follows: